LPD-EPFL/byzfl/README.md

 # Framework for Byzantine ML
-This tool facilitates the testing of aggregations and attacks by simulating distributed machine learning environments in a fully configurable manner via the `settings.json` file.
+This tool facilitates the testing of aggregators and attacks by simulating distributed machine learning environments in a fully configurable manner via the `settings.json` file.

 # Requirements
 1. Install the dependencies listed in `requirements.txt`.